 - MULTIPLE USES: Use these cedar balls and cedar rings in your closet, shoes, car and kitchen.
-Cedar blocks for clothes storage & clothes protection are...
+Cedar blocks for clothes storage and clothes protection...

-- 100% NATURAL RED CEDAR WOOD: This product is made of natural red cedar wood sourced from North America and made without any added chemicals.
+- NATURAL RED CEDAR WOOD: This product is made of natural red cedar wood sourced from North America and made without any added chemicals

 Is SLA Cedar Scented Spray Safe for Pets?

 As any pet owner knows, our furry friends are like family.
 We want them to be happy and healthy, and that means keeping our homes clean and free of harmful chemicals.

 When it comes to pest control, many pet owners turn to cedar oil sprays.
 However, is this really the best option for our furry friends?